yahoo/elide-doc/pages/guide/v5/04-analytics.md

 {% include code_example example="04-joins" %}

+Unlike [Table properties](#table-properties), [join properties](#join-properties) are not inherited.
+When overriding a join in an extended Table, the join properties have to be redefined.

+#### Join Properties

 Each join definition includes the following properties:

 | Hjson Property        | Explanation                                                      |
 | --------------------- | ---------------------------------------------------------------- |